luiul/eda_utils/readme.md

 6. Push the changes to the remote repository:

     ```shell
-    git push origin master
+    git push origin main
     ```

-## How to use the eda_utils in new or existing code
+## 5. How to use the eda_utils in new or existing code

 The submodule will appear as a subfolder structure in the parent repo.
 From this point all functions that exist in the `eda_utils/eda_module` folders can be imported and used in the main repo's code.
 For example: